Email FacebookTwitterMenu burgerClose thin

 ABLE Account

-Understanding what is an ABLE account is important if you have a disability or a disabled family member.
-These accounts are designed to make it easier to pay for qualified expenses while still allowing disabled persons to receive government benefits or work if they’re capable of doing so.
+Understanding ABLE accounts and how they work is important if you have a disability or a disabled family member.
+ABLE accounts help cover qualified expenses and allow disabled individuals to receive benefits or work, if able.
 That can be invaluable for managing the cost of care over a lifetime.

 Financial Planning Tips

 • Consider talking to a financial advisor about whether an ABLE account might be something you need, either for yourself or a disabled family member.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you have a disabled dependent, you may also consider establishing a special needs trust on their behalf.
 A special needs trust is designed to hold money and other assets that are to be used to pay for the care of a special needs dependent.
 Setting up this type of trust can also allow a disabled dependent to remain eligible for SSI benefits, Medicaid and other government benefit programs.